If you follow the fitness industry, you’ve probably heard of the benefits of HIIT (or High Intensity Interval Training).

 - It significantly improves your cardiovascular fitness.
 The International Journal of Obesity Study also found that HIIT participants improved their VO2 max (aerobic power) by up to 23%

 - It balances your hormones!
 Research shows that high intensity exercise boosts Human Growth Hormone (HGH), which is a powerful anti-aging hormone that helps us maintain lean muscle mass (think revved up metabolism!)
 AND bone density, which reduces risk of osteoporosis.

 - It’s easy to fit into a busy lifestyle since it doesn’t take a lot of time.

 - They’re portable.
-You can get an effective HIIT workout using minimal or no equipment whatsoever which makes it great for staying in shape while you’re on the road.
+You can get an effective HIIT workout using minimal or no equipment whatsoever.
+This makes it great for staying in shape while you’re on the road.

 How often should you do HIIT workouts to achieve these results?